rjbultitude/theconditionalorchestra/README.md

 1 master lwData (location weather) object is composed from the weather data.
 1 wCheck object is used to contain all the various booleans needed to handle the app logic

-A property `sParams` is added to store values for:
-* frequency - filter frequency
-* volume - not used
-* distVolume - not used
-* pitch

 Important values:
 * Visibility - Filter freq
 * Pressure - pitch root